-As vice dean of data science and information technology, Dr. Pencina is responsible for developing and implementing quantitative science strategies as they pertain to the education and training, and laboratory, clinical science, and data science missions of the Duke University School of Medicine.
-He leads the School’s IT strategic direction and investments, working in collaboration with the vice presidents and chief information officers of Duke Health and Duke University’s Office of Information Technology.
+As Vice Dean for Data Science, Dr. Pencina is responsible for developing and implementing quantitative science strategies as they pertain to the education and training, and laboratory, clinical science, and data science missions of the School of Medicine.
+Dr. Pencina is a Professor of Biostatistics and Bioinformatics at Duke University and Director of Duke AI Health.
+Previously, he served as Director of Biostatistics at the Duke Clinical Research Institute.

 Dr. Pencina is an internationally recognized authority in risk prediction model development and evaluation.
 Expert panels and guideline groups frequently recommend methods proposed in his research and have adopted them as the most promising new statistical tools in assessing and quantifying model performance.

 Dr. Pencina is actively involved in the design, conduct and analysis of clinical studies with particular focus on novel and efficient designs and applications of machine learning for medical decision support.
 He interacts regularly with investigators from academic and industry institutions as well as the Food and Drug Administration.